St John Ambulance Western Australia

 St John Ambulance Western Australia (St John WA) is a non-profit, charitable organisation providing first aid services and training, urgent care, patient transport, ambulance and other medical services in Western Australia.
 It has provided the ambulance service in Western Australia since 1922.
 These services are provided through a combination of paid and volunteer staff.
 St John WA is funded through a combination of government funding, Lotterywest grants, corporate and private donations and user pays services.

 Western Australia and the Northern Territory are the only two states or territories in Australia which do not have ambulance services provided by government agencies.
 Neither are these services in those two regulated by legislation.

+History

+St John Ambulance Western Australia (St John WA) is part of the international Order of St John, a humanitarian organisation that traces its roots back to the Knights Hospitaller who provided care to the sick and injured during the Crusades.

+In Western Australia, St John has been part of the community since 1891.
+Founded by Dr George McWilliams and Mathieson Jacoby, the organisation initially focused on providing first aid training to the public.

+In 1922, St John WA expanded its services by forming the St John Ambulance Brigade, dedicated to offering on-site first aid and patient transport to hospitals.
+This initiative marked the beginning of the organisation’s role as Western Australia’s primary ambulance service provider, a responsibility it continues to uphold.

+Throughout its history, St John WA has grown significantly, now operating a comprehensive fleet of ambulance vehicles and other support units.
+The organisation relies on a combination of paid staff and volunteers to deliver a wide range of services, including first aid training, urgent care, patient transport, event health services, and emergency medical services.

+St John WA is the world’s largest single ambulance service by geographic coverage.
+It operates across 2.5 million square kilometres across Western Australia, as well as Christmas Island.

+In April 2025, St John WA began collaborating with the production team of the Australian factual television series “Paramedics” to film its sixth season in Western Australia.
+The show aims to showcase the daily experiences and challenges faced by paramedics in the region, and is the first of its kind in Western Australia, previously seasons having been filmed in South Australia and Victoria.
+The series is scheduled to air on Channel 9 in mid-2026.

 Vehicles

 As of 2017, St John WA has a fleet of 531 ambulance vehicles and 217 other vehicles: